sfrizell/pennsouth-aweber/README.md

 + Aweber PHP API library, located in vendor/aweber

 + phpoffice, providing functionality to create excel documents, located in vendor/phpoffice, with a wrapper for using this library in symfony located in vendor/liuggio.

+*NOTE*
+For security reasons, the repository does not include the 'parameters.yml' file (in app/config directory) required for the project to run.